-Celebrate the wide and wacky world of Dr. Seuss with a kid-friendly craft or two.
-Recreate the author’s most beloved characters and motifs with a few simple art (and household) supplies, then display your little ones’ creative endeavors in a reading nook or craft room.
-So, the next time you break out an old favorite Dr. Seuss book, challenge your kids to create a coordinating craft using any of the ideas below.
+Celebrate the wide and wacky world of Dr. Seuss with some kid-friendly crafts.
+Recreate the author’s most beloved characters and motifs with a few basic art and household supplies.
+Then display your kids' creative endeavors in a reading nook, craft room, or bedroom for further inspiration.

 01 of 15

-Let the kiddos get a little messy with this simple artwork tutorial.
-Use tiny painted handprints to capture the chaos of Things 1 and 2, and add details with marker.
+Let the kids get a little messy with this simple handprint artwork tutorial.
+Use your kids' painted handprints to capture the chaos of Thing 1 and Thing 2, and add details with marker.
 Encourage kids to add their own Seuss-inspired backgrounds for their characters.

 02 of 15